MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ### Set up pipelines with Azure DevOps

-To set up pipelines with Azure DevOps for CI/CD, do the following
+To set up pipelines with Azure DevOps for CI/CD:

 1. Create workflow templates.